 California Proposition 65 publishes a list of substances known to cause cancer, birth defects, or other reproductive harm.
-It also set limits to those chemicals in all consumer products imported and sold in California, including furniture, fabric covers, leather and other materials in direct contact with consumers.
+It also set limits on those chemicals in consumer products imported and sold in California, including furniture, and fabric covers.

 As such, importers cannot sell furniture that contains an excessive amount of restricted chemicals in California, unless they add a warning labeling to their product.

 Examples of restricted substances

-California Proposition 65 requires the importer to add a warning label on the product or the packaging if it contains any restricted substances.
-You can also assess product compliance through third-party testing.
+California Proposition 65 requires the importer or manufacturer to add a warning label on the product or the packaging if it contains any restricted substances above the prescribed limits.